SAP-samples/cloud-commerce-sample-setup/README.md

 2. Select *Repository* and verify that you are connected to the correct code repository.
 3. Find the environments that were provisioned for your subscription.
 3. Create a new build.
-4. Deploy the build to the environment using the *Initialze Database* option.
+4. Deploy the build to the environment using the *Initialize Database* option.

 ### Final Steps - Validating an example Electronics Storefront